fhollenbach/Polisci209_2018/pages/syllabus.md

 over problem sets.
 This class will cover a variety of (complicated) concepts.
 Generally concepts will first be covered in the readings and we will go over specific applications and your questions on these concepts in class.
-It is therefore important that you do the required reading before each class period.
+It is therefore important __for you to do you do the required reading before each class period__.
 For most weeks, the readings & topics covered can be quite technical and challenging, which means it is even more important that you try to understand the material before coming to class.
 If you do not understand part of the